codecygen/101-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies/README.md

 ```

 After that, for templating engines, res.locals is a feature provided by Express.js.
 Remember this will not work for libraries like ReactJS.
-Firtly, we need to set it in a middleware called populateSelectedUser.js
+Firstly, we need to set it in a middleware called populateSelectedUser.js

 ```javascript
 // Express-Session-Keep-Cookie-in-req.session